remdui/MultivariateNormativeModeling/README.md

 - The `data` directory contains raw and processed data (not included in the repository due to privacy reasons).
 - The `docker` directory contains required files to run the project in a Docker container.
 - The `docs` directory contains documentation and literature.
+- The `experiments` directory contains input and output artifact per experiment.
 - The `logs` directory contains log files.
 - The `models` directory contains saved models.
 - The `output` directory contains output files (e.g., predictions, visualizations, etc.).